Regan298/Disaster-Master/Architectural Design.md

 The user experience is the main concern of the scenario view.
 The experience the user has while using the software will result from all the the different components of the system coming together to function as one.
 The entire aim of the program is to automate the client's tasks during RedR Disaster Simulations in as elegant a manner as possible.
 The client also has to be able to understand what is happening at every step along the way.
 If the client is not able to follow along with what the computer is doing, they will become lost and quickly confused should the program do something that they weren't expecting. <br>
 ## 5. Development Schedule

-_For each subsection, make clear what (if anything) has changed from the requirements document._ If unchanged, these sections should be copied over from the requirements document, not simply cross-referenced.

-Schedules must be justified and supported by evidence; they must be either direct client requirements or direct consequences of client requirements.
-If the requirements document did not contain justification or supporting evidence then both must be provided here.

 ### 5.1 Schedule

-Identify dates for key project deliverables:

-1. prototype(s).
-1. first deployment to the client.
-1. further releases required or specified by the client.

 The team discussed scheduling in regards to project deliverables with our client.
 The client did not specify any dates for releases other than the final deadline of the 11th of October, 2019.
 Given this, the team will endeavour to develop a minimum viable product as soon as possible so that we may provide it to the client and allow them to provide us with feedback so that we may further develop, and continue to deploy it, before October 11th.